HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 Don't do this on a production environment!!

-I wrote a simple loop, in order to test this (on my machine).
-It just calls the (locally hosted) api repeatedly through the service until it breaks.
+I wrote console app with a simple loop, calling the (locally hosted) api repeatedly through the service until it breaks.
 When it does, the iteration is written to the screen.

 Much to my surprise, there is never any port exhaustion!
 Somehow something (dotnet?) starts cleaning up when about 1000 connections are established.
 Running the tests multiple time, it uses around 100-500 connections at once in steady load.

-I did not expect this behaviour at all from the worst-case scenario.
+I did not expect this behaviour at all from the "worst-case scenario".
+As you can see, theory != practice.

 ## Scenario 2: Slightly better, but still bad

-How to handle this problem?
 Reviewing the code, you cannot help but notice that the HttpClient implements the HttpMessageInvoker, which implements IDisposable.
 OMG!
 Forgot to wrap it in a using statement!
 Let's try that!